Sponsored by BioLogic

 The Energy Technology Division Graduate Student Award was established in 2012 to recognize and reward promising young engineers and scientists in fields pertaining to this division.
 The award is intended to encourage the recipients to initiate or continue careers in this field.
 Beginning in 2017, the award is sponsored by BioLogic for a total of five award cycles.

-Presented: Spring meeting, annual
+Presented: Spring meeting, annually

 The recipient(s) must be enrolled in a college or university as a graduate student or have been accepted for enrollment by the nomination deadline.
 The applicant will have expressed or demonstrated interest in current and future energy sources, energy conversion, and energy storage through research.
+The recipient does not need to be a member of The Electrochemical Society.

 Nominations may be made by the nominee’s research supervisor or anyone familiar with the nominee’s research work.
 In the latter case, the nomination must also include a letter from the research supervisor.